The benefits of remote working

 - Collective cognitive activation (thank you Dave Snowden)

-- Deep problem-solving with the aid of physical material
+- Deep social problem-solving with the aid of physical material

 - Being in situ, with fuller sensory perception (e.g. ambience, smell, texture), to develop a fuller understanding of colleague, customer and stakeholder needs.
 Think Gemba.